History and Change

 “Most of his memories are gone, but he is here, in you.”

-“You came with all your memories, but you are changing every day.”
+“You came with your memories, but you’re changing every day, becoming a master like him, and leaving your past behind.”

 dancedragonwingsfriendmagic